 Stories to read right now: A Black Feminist, Queer History of Prison Abolition and the Never-Ending Fight for Black Liberation; and Support Black Community With Your Money: A Living Index of Local Mutual Aid Efforts.

-Washington Blade is an award-winning news source “covering the LGBT Community since 1969,” making it the most senior news site on the list.
+The Washington Blade is an award-winning news source “covering the LGBT Community since 1969,” making it the most senior news site on the list.

-Washington Blade covers politics, opinions, arts and entertainment, lifestyle, health, and sports.
+The site covers politics, opinions, arts and entertainment, lifestyle, health, and sports.
 The publication just celebrated its 50-year anniversary — it sprung from a gay community in Washington, D.C,. in 1969, just after the Stonewall riots.

 Looking for more?

 Make sure to check out previous posts recognizing outstanding LGBTQ+ blogs and news sites: